A miscarriage is the spontaneous loss of a pregnancy before 20 weeks. After 20 weeks of pregnancy, the loss of a fetus is called a stillbirth.

 When a miscarriage happens, the cervix opens and part or all of the contents of the uterus come away and pass out of the vagina.
 There are several common signs of miscarriage.

 - Pain is like bad period pain or birth contractions.

 - Faintness and nausea.

-- You pass pieces of placenta which look like blood clots or pieces of raw liver.
+- You pass pieces of placenta which look like blood clots.